Green Tourism at Home Farm Cranmer

 Our current Green Business strategy includes:

-- Monitoring water consumption, reducing waste.
-Recycling our water through the farms natural drainage system and the installation of a borehole to supply our business use.
+- Monitoring water consumption and reducing waste.
+Recycling our water through the farms natural drainage system and the installation of a borehole to supply our business use

-- Providing on-site recycling for waste materials and facilities for the composting of organic kitchen waste through a local service partner.
+- Providing on-site recycling for waste materials through a local service partner

-- Planting of apple orchard at Home Farm - old varieties of Norfolk apples are made available to guests.
+- Planting of an apple orchard at Home Farm - old varieties of Norfolk apples are made available to guests

 - Use of green electricity supplier Ecotricity for imported power when needed

 - 40KW solar panels on south facing slate roofs

 - 16kw heat pump with in-ground installation 80 meters below ground